EduardoCordeiro/backend-engineering-challenge/README.md

 There are a couple of points that can be considered to speed up the application, depending on requirements.

-For instance, we are reading a collection of values from the input file but only using two of its fields.
+For instance, we are reading several values from the input file, but only using two fields.
 We could save space by only storing those two values.

 In the example given the different events are spaced only minutes apart.
 It would also be important to consider